ydrive/EasySynth/README.md

 Major releases also include example projects amongst the release assets.

+<b>IMPORTANT:</b> It seems that there is an issue with sequence rendering in UE 5.0 on Linux in that the generated images are not in the correct order.
+This also causes EasySynth output to be unusable.
+If using Linux and experiencing this issue, please use another UE version.

 ### Install from the marketplace

 This is the easiest method if using Windows and you are not interested in modifying the plugin source code.